dfe-analytical-services/mp-lookup/README.md

 ## Updates

-Updates are done automatically every Monday morning using GitHub Actions.
+Updates are done automatically every Monday morning using GitHub Actions, these check for any changes in the MP data, and will overwrite the file with a newer version if there are.

 ## Contact and requests